-- Use available ports in the private range 49152 to 65535 - Do not use the following ports: - Ports from the range of well-known ports, 0 to 1023 - Ports from the range of registered ports, 1024 to 49151 netstat -au | more
+- Ports from the range of well-known ports, 0 to 1023 - Ports from the range of registered ports, 1024 to 49151

 To check which ports are defined as defaults for a node, examine the file /etc/services.
 You should also use the netstat command to list the UDP ports currently in use.
 For example: